 - Draft your learning outcomes and prioritize them.

-What do you mean by Course Handout?
+What do you mean by course handout?

-A course handout can be a worksheet, FAQs, or other informational literature.
+A course handout can be a worksheet, FAQs or other informational literature.
 A course handout is not a printout of your PowerPoint presentation slides.

-NEW IN 2023: We are no longer printing instructor’s PowerPoint slides.
+New in 2023: We are no longer printing instructor’s PowerPoint slides.

 Previously, we printed instructor’s PowerPoint slides and called them “handouts.”
 What we found is that at least 25% of attendees would leave them behind and another 25% of them would toss them in the trash upon exiting the room.
-This leads us to hope that the remaining 50% of attendees are taking these handouts on to their jobsites and referring to the content (and their notes) to properly execute work according to the respective code.
+This leads us to hope that the remaining 50% of attendees are taking these handouts on to their job sites and referring to the content (and their notes) to properly execute work according to the respective code.
 In actuality, the general consensus is that contractors would be referring to their code book before their handout.

-Therefore, it is recommended that you provide include a QR Code on the first or second slide of your presentation for attendees to scan, download, and follow along with during your presentation.
+Therefore, it is recommended that you provide include a QR Code on the first or second slide of your presentation for attendees to scan, download and follow along with during your presentation.